Vaccination & Testing Programs for Students

 - Automated follow-up symptom questionnaire

-How much do testing and vaccination cost?
+How much does testing and vaccination cost?

 Primary.Health works with state and county offices of education to set up affordable, efficient testing programs at scale.
 Individual school districts and private schools should contact their county and state education agencies to discuss making Primary.Health’s services available to all participating districts.